dougeby/IntuneDocs/intune/apps-win32-app-management.md

             Intune agent checks the results from the script.
 It reads the values written by the script to the standard output (STDOUT) stream, the standard error (STDERR) stream, and the exit code.
 If the script exits with a nonzero value, the script fails and the application detection status is not installed.
 If the exit code is zero and STDOUT has data, the application detection status is Installed.

             > [!NOTE]
-            > When the script exits with the value of 0, the script execution was success.
+            > Microsoft recommends encoding your script as UTF-8.
+When the script exits with the value of 0, the script execution was success.
 Second output channel indicates app was detected - STDOUT data indicates that the app was found on the client.
 We do not look for a particular string from STDOUT.

         4. Once you have added your rule(s), select **Add** > **OK**.